Analyzing Affinity Bancshares (AFBI) and The Competition

 Affinity Bancshares’ rivals have higher revenue and earnings than Affinity Bancshares.
 Affinity Bancshares is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-Affinity Bancshares has a beta of 0.57, suggesting that its share price is 43% less volatile than the S&P 500.
-Comparatively, Affinity Bancshares’ rivals have a beta of 0.70, suggesting that their average share price is 30% less volatile than the S&P 500.
+Affinity Bancshares has a beta of 0.57, indicating that its stock price is 43% less volatile than the S&P 500.
+Comparatively, Affinity Bancshares’ rivals have a beta of 0.70, indicating that their average stock price is 30% less volatile than the S&P 500.

 Summary